finanalyst/collection/README.md

 `ProcessedPod` has a special flag for turning off escaping in code sections when a highlighter is used to pre-process code.
 In some cases, the highlighter also does HTML escaping, so RPR has to avoid it.

-This has to be done at the Mode level and not left to `render` plugins.
+This has to be done at the Mode level and not left to `render` plugin callables.

 # Plugin management
-Plugins are **Raku** programs that are executed at specific milestones in the rendering process.
+Plugin callables are **Raku** programs that are executed at specific milestones in the rendering process.
 The milestone names are given in [Milestones](Milestones.md) above.

 The **plugins-required** key in the Mode's configuration contains a hash with keys whose names are the milestone names.
 Each key points to a list of plugin names, which are called in the order given.

-All plugins must reside within the mode directory given by `plugins`, but this directory may belong to another Collection so that plugins could be shared between collections & modes.
-[TODO Revise plugin management so that common plugins can be maintained and developed separately to Collections].
+All plugins must reside within the mode **plugins**.

-All plugin names **must** be the name of a sub-directory of the **plugins** path.
+All plugin names **must** be the name of a sub-directory under the **plugins** subdirectory.
 Within each plugin sub-directory, there must be a `config.raku` file containing information for the plugin, and for `Collection`.
 If _no_ `config.raku` files exists, the plugin is not valid and will be skipped.

-With the exception of 'render' plugins, the config file must contain a key for the milestone type, which points to the program to be called, and when the file is evaluated, it yields a subroutine that takes the parameters needed for the plugin of that milestone.
+With the exception of 'render' plugin callables, the config file must contain a key for the milestone type, which points to the program to be called, and when the file is evaluated, it yields a subroutine that takes the parameters needed for the plugin of that milestone.
 If no key exists with the name of the milestone, then the plugin is not valid.

 Plugin's may need other configurable data, which should be kept in the config file for the plugin.

-All plugins are expected to adhere to `no-status` and `collection-info`, which are interpretted as
+All plugin callables are expected to adhere to `no-status` and `collection-info`, which are interpretted as

 *  `no-status` if true means 'no output at all', equivalent to a **quiet** flag